Cat Aggression Toward Other Cats: Steps for Changing Aggressive Feline Behavior

 Cats have glands in their cheeks that produce pheromones, chemical substances that can help to relieve anxiety and that provide information about the cat producing those pheromones.
 When your cat rubs his or her cheeks against a wall, chair, or your leg, pheromones are left behind.
 Some cats respond very well to the use of a synthetic pheromone spray or diffuser, products that you can buy in pet supply stores.
 Because of its calming effect, this product is sometimes effective in helping to reduce aggressive events.
 (The spray is used in locations where cats rub, like the edge of a couch.
 The diffuser is plugged into the wall and lasts a month.)

-If these techniques do not solve your cats’ problem, please seek the help of your local shelter, a veterinarian, or a behaviorist.
-Be patient.
-It takes time for cats to learn how to behave aggressively, so it will also take time to teach them that you do not want them to behave that way.
+If these techniques do not solve your cats’ issues, please seek the help of a veterinarian and/or a behaviorist.
+Try to be patient.
+And remember, cats feed off of our emotions, so the calmer we are around them the better.
 In most cases, providing them with adequate playtime and social interaction and learning how to head off aggressive incidents will resolve the problem.